gaybro8777/indigokepler/README.md

 # indigokepler
-This project contains actors for Indigo project
+Thi contains actors for Indigo project

 You need to build indigoclient before you can proceed with building indigokepler project.